-Turtle Point Press is an independent publisher distinguished by books of superior literary content and elegant design.
-The Press has been delighting readers with new fiction, literary nonfiction, poetry, memoirs, works in translation, and rediscovered classics since 1990.
+Turtle Point Press is an independent publisher distinguished by books of exceptional literary content and elegant design.
+The Press has been delighting writers and readers with new fiction, literary nonfiction, poetry, memoirs, works in translation, and rediscovered classics for thirty years.

-Today, longtime Turtle Point editor and associate Ruth Greenstein has taken the reins with a commitment to carrying on the Press’s tradition of fine publishing.
-Founding publisher Jonathan D. Rabinowitz stays on as editor-at-large.
-On the horizon, future titles will introduce more women writers and west coast writers, and broaden the largely French international line to literary fiction and nonfiction that spans the globe.
+In May 2016, longtime Turtle Point editor and associate Ruth Greenstein took the reins as publisher, with a commitment to carrying on the Press’s tradition of fine publishing.
+Since then, Turtle Point has introduced more women writers and West Coast writers, and has broadened the largely French international line to literary fiction and nonfiction that spans the globe.